vonAffenfels/etm-shop-app/README.md

 The Render.com is linked to the repository https://github.com/VaJulianLindner/etm-shop-app/.
 Ownership to vA organization might be required.

 ### Deployment Steps

+-   automatic deployment on push to master

+OR

-* open "Manual Deploy" dropdown
+1. open "Manual Deploy" dropdown
-* press "Deploy latest commit" or "Deploy a specific commit" depending on your needs
+2. press "Deploy latest commit" or "Deploy a specific commit" depending on your needs

-(this is subject to updates to render.com)